 A large page magnifier allows you to view a whole page at once easily

-Fantastic for stamp and coins, a 4x magnifier will allow you to see what you can't without getting up close and personal.
+Fantastic for stamps and coins, a 4x magnifier will allow you comfortably see detail normally at the edge of human vision.

 A fantastic hobby range, great for painting and inspection, loupes and high powered handhelds are popular in this group.
 Very handy to have.